meetaiapp/flutter-dev-interview/README.md

 We will evaluate your project depending on these factors:
 * The code quality
 * The implementation of the requirements
-* How well you followed the feature requirements
 * Documentation

 Please submit your test to oscar@keepfika.com **latest 48 hours** after you've gained access to this repository.
 Feel free to use any resources online, just make sure to document it clearly in your code or supporting documents.